GEROGIANNIS/GameNight-Bot/README.md

 - **Games**: List of games for that server.
 - **Timezone**: The server's timezone setting.
 - **Announcement Time**: The time set for game night announcements.
+- **Participation List**: List of users who confirmed participation.

+## Acknowledgements

+- [DiscordGo](https://github.com/bwmarrin/discordgo) - The library used to interact with the Discord API.

 ## Contributing